rayat137/Pose_3D/README.md

 Use the flag `--use_sh` if you want to use the stacked_hourglass detections.
 Otherwise omit the flag (for ground truth 2D).

+# Due to a bug in the evaluation section of our code (see issue #3), our results should be approximately 58.5 mm for protocol 1 and 44 mm for protocol 2 (not 51.9mm and 42.0mm as reported in our paper).
+We sincerely apologize for our mistake in the code.

 ### Pre-trained model

 You can download a pre-trained model for testing, visualization and fine-tuning from: